How To Ban Words in Discord

 - From here you can choose to connect with a couple of different services.
 For this article, we’ll be focusing solely on Discord.
 So click the Connect button underneath the Discord option.

 - Again, you’ll receive a pop up for authorization.
 Select your server and then click the Authorize button to proceed.

 - It’s at this point where you’ll need to update the roles correlating between Twitch and Discord (if you chose to integrate them).
 For light auto-moderation, make sure to check the box marked “Spam Filtering”.

 This particular bot is a multi-purpose bot for Discord.
-It is fully customizable and comes equipped with a simple to use and intuitive web dashboard.
-There are plenty of features, which for this article includes an anti-spam/auto moderation filter.
+It is fully customizable and comes equipped with an easy-to-use and intuitive web dashboard.
+There are plenty of excellent features available for the Dynobot, which for this article includes an anti-spam/auto moderation filter.